This guide provides information for institutions with 16 to 18 Residential Bursary Fund (RBF) allocations in the 2017 to 2018 academic year.

 - the requirements for the administration of the funding

-- how Education Funding Agency (EFA) will collect management information (MI) for the scheme
+- how Education and Skills Funding Agency (ESFA) will collect management information (MI) for the scheme

 Institutions must ensure they spend RBF in line with the scheme rules set out in this guide.

-EFA reminds institutions that RBF is intended to support students who are attending the institution to take part in a designated specialism.
-Institutions have discretion to decide which students receive RBF support and how much they receive but EFA expects that the majority of the students receiving RBF will be studying in a designated specialist subject area.
+ESFA reminds institutions that RBF is intended to support students who are attending the institution to take part in a designated specialism.
+Institutions have discretion to decide which students receive RBF support and how much they receive but ESFA expects that the majority of the students receiving RBF will be studying in a designated specialist subject area.

 RBF policy in the 2017 to 2018 academic year

 RBF provides financial help towards the costs of accommodation for students attending one of the designated institutions delivering specialist provision.
 This is provision that students need to be resident to participate in because it is not available locally and/or because it needs students to be available at unsociable hours on a regular basis.
 RBF enables young people to gain a substantial qualification in a specialist subject that they would not be able to get at a non-specialist institution.

 RBF provides a contribution towards residential costs.
 Institutions should target the funding at students they assess face the most significant financial barriers to participation.
 RBF is not to provide support to all students on residentially delivered provision, or to necessarily cover the full costs for each student.